aspettl/mailadmin/README.md

 Note: When the container starts, it will automatically apply database migrations.

 ## User setup in production environment

+There is no UI to manage admin users.

 To create a user, "docker exec" or "kubectl exec" into the container and run `bundle exec rails console`.
 Then, use